 The company-producer recommends usage of the chemicals, supplied with the analyser - alkaline and acidic (Lactodaily and Lactoweekly).
-They can be ordered separately or together with the analyser.
+You may order them separately or together with the analyser.
 Try to use only these chemicals for cleaning the analyser.

 In case you missed to order these chemicals, the alternative is to use alkaline and acidic cleaning solutions for dairy equipment by one the companies, producing such chemicals, as for example: